ahughes0227/vibecheck-pro/README.md

 ## Usage
 1. Open VibeCheck Pro.
 2. Upload your `.IDE` sensor data file.
-3. View interactive vibration analysis and download HTML or PDF reports.
+3. View interactive vibration analysis and download HTML reports.
 4. Use the auto-update feature to stay up to date with the latest improvements.

 ## Development